Out of Status

 If you feel that the circumstances for your going out of status were beyond your control (such as a major illness, a mistake by your school, or a natural disaster), you can attempt to regain F-1 status by applying for reinstatement.

-ALPS will issue you an I-20 for reinstatement; however, this I-20 does not make you here legally.
-You must send the USCIS (US Citizenship and Immigration Services) your completed Form I-539 and supporting documents and pay the I-539 filing fee to ask the federal government to re-establish your legal F-1 status in the US.
+If you are accepted to ALPS, ALPS will issue you an I-20 for reinstatement; however, this I-20 does not make you here legally.
+You must send USCIS (US Citizenship and Immigration Services) your completed Form I-539 and supporting documents and pay the I-539 filing fee to ask the federal government to re-establish your legal F-1 status in the US.

 Important Information about Reinstatement